 If you are interested in this opportunity, you should enjoy working and networking with people.
 Creativity and/or fundraising experience are a plus.
 Special Event volunteers are required to assist with at least one event every other month.
 Contact the Volunteer Coordinator to get started!

 The RCHS Thrift Shop accepts new and used items in good condition from the community.
 All funds support our shelter and the animals in our care.
 Volunteers interested in retail, customer service or display will truly make a difference helping in our Thrift Shop.

-We are always looking for volunteers who can help us with donation take-in, cleaning, organizing, marking + pricing, and selling.
-Especially needed are volunteers who can commit to a time (shifts are Monday through Saturday 10am-1pm and 1pm-4:30pm) and strong volunteers for pick up (men would be very welcome).
-Our busiest days are usually Saturdays.
+We are always looking for volunteers who can help us with donation take-in, cleaning, organizing, marking, pricing, and selling.
+We only require 2 hours of service per month and we are open 7 days a week from 10:00 a.m. until 5:00 p.m.
 No specific skills are required, but customer service skills and an ability to deal with the public are helpful.
-Also, if you’re familiar with some kind of collector’s item, you can help us with identifying and appraising donated items.
+Also, if you’re familiar with some kind of collector’s items, you can help us with identifying and appraising donated items.

 RCHS is proud to offer an avenue for kids to explore their innate desire to help animals — and, a place where children can delve into the world of companion pets while learning the value of kindness and respect to all species.
 Students must be in 6th grade to participate in our Kids Community Service(KCS) Program.
 Check out our Humane Education page for details about our KCS Program and other opportunities for all aged children.